julian10m/julian10m.github.io/_posts/2023-08-05-Playing-with-Rectangles-in-Lua2D.md

 | $p_3$     | $r \cdot \cos\left(\beta(t) + \pi + \alpha\right)$ | $r \cdot \sin\left(\beta(t) + \pi + \alpha\right)$ |
 | $p_4$     | $r \cdot \cos\left(\beta(t) - \alpha\right)$    | $r \cdot \sin\left(\beta(t) -\alpha\right)$    |

-According to the superposition theorem, the combined effect of the displacement and the rotation can be simply expressed as the the sum of each separete effect, hence we can write:
+Finally, to answer the questions, we can rely on the superposition theorem.
+According to this principle, the combined effect of the displacement and the rotation can be simply expressed as the sum of their separate effects, hence we can write:

 | Point | x-coordinate                 | y-coordinate                 |
 |:-------:|:-----------------------------:|:-----------------------------:|